Normalisation 1: principles

 - eME grammar - the collection of grammatical features applied consistently in both PC2 and Orm

-The five basic principles
+The four basic principles

 The following principles govern the normalisation of word forms in the East Midland dialect of Early Middle English (eME), as used in englesaxe.

 - the normalised East Midland dialect of Early Middle English (eME), as used in englesaxe, is standard Old English vocabulary which has undergone eME sound and spelling changes, coupled with eME grammar;